 Features: Online coursework, concentration and dissertation advisor, on-campus residencies.

 The Higher Education TAR (teaching, administration and research) doctoral program is designed for educational professionals who are seeking either an initial entry-level position in one of three sub-categories or who are in current positions where the doctorate is the required or preferred degree for advancement.
 Students should have either a part-time or full-time position in a higher education institution or possess a background that is widely-considered comparable to higher education.

 The Doctor of Philosophy in Education degree will help prepare you to provide intellectual leadership in producing and communicating scholarly research to significantly impact the field of education.
-The cognate in higher education provides preparation to work as a postsecondary faculty member (teaching emphasis), administrator (administration emphasis), or analyst (research and institutional planning emphasis).
+The concentration in higher education provides preparation to work as a postsecondary faculty member (teaching emphasis), administrator (administration emphasis), or analyst (research and institutional planning emphasis).

 Hot Academic Jobs of the Future